 Land use is an important factor in determining existing conditions flooding limits.
 It affects the hydrological processes such as evapotranspiration, interception, and infiltration.
 As urban development (impervious area) is added to a watershed, the hydrologic response is changed, and surface runoff often increases.
-As demonstrated in Chapter 1, most of the urban development occurs in the Upper Basin of the Trinity Region watershed located in Collin, Dallas, Denton, and Tarrant counties.
-These four counties are surrounded by heavy agricultural use which extends to the headwaters of the to the mid basin areas.
-From the mid basin area, extending to the coast, the existing land use is forested, interspersed with agriculture.
-Localized urban development is largely confined within city boundaries and the extraterritorial jurisdiction (ETJ).
-While not as prolific as urban development, cultivated agricultural and grazed land use still quickens the watershed's response time in comparison to natural forested ground cover increasing existing flood risk.
+As demonstrated in Chapter 1, most of the urban development occurs in the Upper Basin of the Trinity Region watershed located in Collin, Dallas, Denton, and Tarrant Counties.
+These four counties are surrounded by heavy agricultural use which extends from the headwaters to the mid basin area.
+From the mid basin area, extending to the coast, the existing land use is predominantly forested, interspersed with agriculture.
+Localized urban development is largely confined within city boundaries and the Extraterritorial Jurisdictions (ETJs).
+While not as prolific as urban development, cultivated agricultural and grazed land use still quicken the watershed's response time in comparison to natural forested ground cover, which in turn increases flood risk.
 The rate of development and changes in land use since the initial determination of the flooding limits affects the validity of the analysis for planning purposes.
 For example, FEMA's SFHA within the Trinity Region is based on hydrologic and hydraulic analyses that were performed between the mid-1970s and today.
 While the 1970s studies are nearly 50-years old, the flood limits may still be valid due to little change in land use and basin size.